SLUGIS/osm_visualization/README.md

 In this case we need a satellite image.
 We use Eric Fischer's project [tile-stitch](https://github.com/ericfischer/tile-stitch), clone to your machine and run.

-Then we check the size of the image: in my case it's:  "width":5462, "height":3205
+Then we check the size of the image: in my case it's:  "width":939, "height":748

 #### Create a project in Tilemill:

-Create a project in Tilemill called sluosm2014: https://github.com/oeon/osm_visualization/tree/master/tilemill-project/sluosm2014
+Create a project in Tilemill called sluosm2014, we used a north & south: https://github.com/oeon/osm_visualization/tree/master/tilemill-project/sluosm2014n (north)

 #### Configuration in Projectmill